WZBZ

-WZBZ ("99.3 The Buzz") is an urban-leaning Rhythmic Contemporary station in Atlantic City, New Jersey.
+WZBZ ("99.3 The Buzz") is an urban-leaning rhythmic contemporary station in Atlantic City, New Jersey.
 Its studios are located at the Bayport One complex in West Atlantic City, and its transmitter is located north of the Casino district in Atlantic City.

 History

 WZBZ's initial sign on was in 1974 as WGRF, an adult contemporary station and sister station to 1340 AM, WMID.
 WGRF was branded as Stereo 99.
 Together, WGRF and WMID were referred to as "The Dynamic Duo"; WMID was "The Jersey Giant" and WGRF was "The Jersey Mermaid."
 In 1983, WGRF became WLQE, a soft Adult Contemporary station branded as Lucky 99.
-Lucky 99's air staff included Dave Kerr, Christopher Caldwell, Bill Cain, Ellis B "Bruce Ellis" Feaster, Kevin Hall, & Mike Sivilli.
+Lucky 99's air staff included Dave Kerr, Christopher Caldwell, Bill Cain, Ron Houston, Ellis B "Bruce Ellis" Feaster, Kevin Hall, & Mike Sivilli.
 In 1988, the Lucky 99 moniker was dropped and the call letters were switched to the FM version of its sister's call letters, becoming WMID-FM.
 The station continued with an Adult Contemporary format for another year and a half before switching to classic rock branded as "MID Rocks."
 In 1995, sister station 102.3 WSJL began simulcasting WMID-FM.
 This format would last seven years, until it became a smooth jazz station with the call letters WSAX in 1998.
 WSJL continued simulcasting 99.3 as 102.3 WJSX.

 Meanwhile, 105.5 WBNJ in Cape May County had flipped in February 1999 to a Dance/Rhythmic A/C station known as WZBZ, "The Buzz 105.5."
 Don Brooks, owner and general manager, hired Ted Noah in January 1999 to launch the radio station in its new dance format, which was Noah's first official full-time on air position and programming job at 19 years old.
 Ted programmed and directed The Buzz musically and was also the afternoon announcer for the first 3 years.
 The station operated in Atlantic City right in front of the Tropicana Casino.
 Ironically, its signal reached the actual broadcast facilities.
 The broadcast tower served the extreme southern end of the Atlantic City/Cape May market on 105.5 FM, "B 105.5 The Buzz, The Beat Of South Jersey".
 It mainly covered Cape May, Southern and Western Atlantic and Eastern Cumberland Counties its first year.